Share

 European Roulette for Real Money

-First, you place your bet on the betting table.
+First, you place your money bet on the betting table.
 With both versions, you can place as many bets as you’d like (but remember, that means your stakes get higher and higher with each new number selected).
 As ruler of the Roulette empire, once your bet is laid, make your spin and watch that wheel go ‘round wheely fast.
 Wherever the ball lands will once again determine your wallet’s fate.

-There are several categories in every round that split the pooled winnings out in different proportions.
-The highest paying bet is a single number bet, paying 35:1.
-The most reliable bets are outside bets like odd/even, low/high or red/black.
-Those occur about 48.65% of the time, and they pay 1:1.
-If you want to try something in the middle, you could bet on an entire column of 12 numbers.
 If the ball lands on any one of the 12 numbers, you win 2:1 on your bet, and there’s a 32.4% chance of doing so.
 Overall, because of one less zero, the house edge for European Roulette is only 2.7%.
 Now we’re talking!

 As with American Roulette, the best strategy with European Roulette is to focus on outside even money bets.
 You could add to that by trying the Martingale Strategy, which has you double your bet after every loss.
 Yep – you read that correctly!
 The idea is that when you land a winning spin, the increased stake size will pay back your losses, plus give you a bit of profit.